top of page

 (Next to Tofino Skin Co. and near Tofino Coffee)

-If you have any mobility challenges please email Gillian so that she can help to support safe and easy accessibility to your appointment.
-A rear entrance with one small step can be used when requested ahead of time.
+If you have mobility challenges please email Gillian so that she can support your access to the office.
+A rear entrance with one small step is available on request.

 Situated on the traditional territory of the Tla-o-qui-aht First Nation of the Nuu-chah-nulth peoples